 24 February 2025

-Over 50% of managers feel burned out.
-Yet, the default in many organisations is to wait and react only when things go wrong.
-To truly address the problem, a proactive, preventative approach is needed.
+Over half of managers report feeling burned out.
+Yet, the default in many organisations is to assume the best and react only when things reach crisis point.
+To truly address the problem, a proactive, preventative approach that priorities sustainable healthy performance is needed.

 What is Manager Burnout